lucarv/pn_manager/README.md

 It creates a number of DMs that can be called from IoT Hub.
 These methids are (self-explanatory):

 - getEndpoints
-- addEndpoint:Endpoint
+- addEndpoint:EndpointUrl
-- removeEndpoint:Endpoint
+- removeEndpoint:EndpointUrl
 - removeAllEndpoint
-- getOpcnodes:Endpoint
+- getOpcnodes:EndpointUrl
 - addOpcnode:Opcnode
 - removeOpcnode:Opcnode